Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 - `referrer`: The last page the user was on (for example, `<https://amplitude.com/behavioral-analytics-platform?ref=nav>`).
 - `referring_domain`: The domain that the user was last on (for example, `amplitude.com`).

-#### Enabling via SDK
+##### Enabling via SDK

-Once you set the `includeReferrer` option to `true`, Amplitude captures the `referrer` and `referring_domain` for each session and set them as user properties on relevant events:
+After you set the `includeReferrer` option to `true`, Amplitude captures the `referrer` and `referring_domain` for each session and set them as user properties on relevant events:

 - `includeReferrer`: When `true`, captures the `referrer` and `referring_domain` for each session as user properties as well as the `initial_referrer` and `initial_referring_domain` user properties once for each user.
- The referrer is the entire URL while the referring_domain is only the domain name from where the user came from.
+ The referrer is the entire URL while the `referring_domain` is only the domain name from where the user came from.

 Initial referring information is captured only once for each user via a `setOnce` operation.

 #### First-Touch Attribution

 Amplitude can capture the initial UTM parameters and referrer information for each user.
 The first-touch attribution values are set when a user's non-null UTM parameters are seen for the first time.
-The following user properties are set once:
+ These user properties are set once:

 - `initial_utm_source`
 - `initial_utm_medium`